About Hastings Airport Association:

 Act as a leader and resource for aviation related tourism events and enhance the airports image as a positive gateway to the Hastings community

 Encourage and educate pilots to work in a positive manner with airport management, owners, and the non-flying public and promote good neighbor policies for the surrounding community

 The current Hastings Municipal Airport (KHSI) was constructed as a permanent airfield in 1930.
 The large brick hanger we see today was constructed later that year, and a committee was named to handle the management of the new airfield.
 The airport was managed and funded through the political means of an airport authority until 2002, at which time the authority was disbanded and the airport was transferred to the City of Hastings.

 There are currently 81 public use airports in Nebraska.
 The Hastings Municipal Airport has many unique physical characteristics that make it one of the most valuable airports in the state.
 Arguably the most important are the two runways totaling 10,950 feet which places it in the top 10 airports in the state for runway length.The runways are concrete which makes for high weight bearing capacity.
 Short of large commercial jet traffic, Hastings is able to handle nearly every airplane.

 Hastings has several means of navigation and awareness including two pilot controlled lighted runways, a VOR station, lighted landing guidance (VASI), Several GPS and VOR guided instrument approaches into the airport, and automated weather reporting on the field.
 These assets are well maintained and are considered in excellent shape.
-Both major types of fuel, 100LL and JET A, are available via self-service pump and there is amble parking space.
+Both major types of fuel, 100LL and JET A, are available via self-service pump and fuel truck and there is amble parking space.

 Hastings is centrally located in the United States and its 1950’ elevation allows for good takeoff ability even on hot days.
-When a pilot is looking for a good place to land and refuel, Hastings Municipal Airport has nearly every major asset already in place.
+When a pilot is looking for a good place to land and refuel, Hastings Municipal Airport has every major asset already in place.